PIPES International Board

 From left: Connie, Samuel, Esther, Ben, Cathy, Jean & Gurry

-PIPES INTERNATIONAL BOARD PRESIDENT
+PIPES INTERNATIONAL BOARD CHAIR

 Jean Chappel is very passionate about children.
 At the age of 14, Jean worked with children in Vacation Bible School to help children understand the Bible.
 Throughout her life she has worked with children in different states.
 Today she teaches Sunday school at First Christian Church in Florissant.